-For the French and Spanish programs only, evidence of proficiency in English is a degree requirement but not a requirement for admission.
+For the French and Hispanic Studies programs only, evidence of proficiency in English is a degree requirement but not a requirement for admission.

 All documents and transcripts submitted to The University of Western Ontario become the property of the University and will not be returned.